Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 Michael scrambled inside as they all ducked.
 They were sitting ducks, fish in a barrel, stuck in a cage with no way to escape their murderers.

-He turned and stood full and exposed in the airlock---it was the only way to reach the close handle above the outer doors.
+He turned and stood full and exposed in the airlock - it was the only way to reach the close handle above the outer doors.

 *Something* happened to him.
-It wasn’t actually painful, he felt---more like being punched.
+It wasn’t actually painful, he felt - more like being punched.
 Shock moved the fact that he’d just been shot, and shot again into the background, held the pain at bay.
 He blinked, stared at the man who’d shot him, and yanked down on the handle.

 *Misfit’*s outer doors and the protective armored shutter closed, sealing them inside.
 He heard rounds slam fruitlessly into the old girl’s hull like nothing worse than heavy rain, and the shock wore off.